Nidheeshv90/HEART-DESEASE-PREDICTION-N/README.md

 Key Steps:

+A Flask-based web app serves as the front end, where users can input car details and receive instant  predictions.

 Import and explore the dataset using Pandas.

 Clean and preprocess data (handle missing values, encode categorical features, normalize data).